 Humans are too complex for neat progression and boxes of meaning.

-Maslow does the same, but latest research casts doubts on the idea of simple progessions the way Maslow describes.
+Maslow does the same, but the latest research casts doubts on the idea of simple progressions the way Maslow describes.

 Science of Love